zaurh/NotefireLocal/README.md

 Dagger Hilt (for Dependency Injection)

-Material 3 and some 3rd pardy libraries.
+Material3 and some 3rd pardy libraries.